gcolgate/gcolgate/To do.md

         The corners can move freely

 6) sheets should be able to scale themselves, perhaps based on content.
 So tooltip not edit should be skinnier

+7) make add POI go to grid boundaries

 Creating new: Players, documents, need to use the typed in name, not a random name, in the displays.
 File id should be an uuid not a random name

 special weapon player defenses not shown or not working or something

-There should be a spell to conjure or enhance weapons that add extra actions like burnify Add place to add conditions that is for NPCs too.
+There should be a spell to conjure or enhance weapons that add extra actions like burnify Add place to add conditions   for NPCs and to manage health Resist damage needs to automatically include armor and have some degree of hit location or maybe attacks allow hitting in the head or body or arms or legs.
-Conditions referred to in Moves should be hoverable.
+Damage is now all over the map include MERP ideas... weapons include penetration, damage type, Conditions referred to in Moves should be hoverable. spells need to provide ways to set damage
+Spell casting borked, make moves for every spell

 pain POP-OUT: